tildeio/ember-this-fallback/README.md

     - If the `MustacheStatement` is the child of an `AttrNode` with a name NOT starting with `@`:

-      Wrap the invocation with the `this-fallback/is-helper` helper to determine if it is a helper at runtime and fallback to the `this` property if not ("ambiguous attribute fallback").
+      Wrap the invocation with an `isHelper` helper to determine if it is a helper at runtime and fallback to the `this` property if not ("ambiguous attribute fallback").

       ```hbs
       {{! before }}